khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Tech Product Manager/Owner**
 <br/><br/>
-Why am I a good candidate as a tech product owner?
-I have always been an Engineer with users in center of all solutions I have architected or programmed.
-I love to see ideas shaping into real product.
-I believe not every idea you have wil form into feature and ideas come from all the places.
-I believe in Data driven development and user-centric teams.
+Why am I a good candidate for a tech product owner?
+I have always been an Engineer with users in the center of all solutions I have architected or programmed.
+I love to see ideas shaping into a real product.
+I believe not every idea you have will form into feature and ideas come from all the places.
+I believe in Data-driven development and user-centric teams.
 <br/>
-I am good at having a sound communication with designers and developers which is crucial aspect of any software development.
+I am good at having a sound communication with designers and developers which is a crucial aspect of any software development.
 <br/><br/>
 **Track Record**
 <br/>
 I have tried 3 start-ups of my own.
 2 of them were app based.
-One was selected in FB start-up with 5k downloads and other is ongoing app with more than 110k+ downloads and decent revenue.
-I am responsible for product management, prioritising ideas, engaging users, user-review replies and managing freelancer team I have.
+One was selected in FB start-up with 5k downloads and other is an ongoing app with more than 110k+ downloads and decent revenue.
+I am responsible for product management, prioritizing ideas, engaging users, user-review replies and managing freelancer team I have.
 In short, a lean startup.
 I consider tech as a tool to achieve your vision and we should be flexible in using another tool if it is more appropriate.

 {: .box-bordered}